 Day 23- Join a new group.
 Heard of a book club you always wanted to try?
 Send an email and find out more details.
-Connecting with others will really help time go by faster.
+Connecting with others will really help the time go by faster.

 Day 24- Plan a potluck to celebrate one month down.
 Invite other spouses going through a deployment.
 It might seem like a little thing but making it through that first month is a big deal.

 Day 25- Call his mom.
 She might be worried.
 She might be lonely.
 It will be good to hear from you.
-You are the two people in the world that miss that man more then anyone else.
+You are the two people in the world that miss that man more than anyone else.

 Day 27- Plan another package.
 Ask your spouse what they need.